oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   The Client fails to communicate within the Keep Alive time.

--   The Server closes the Network Connection because of a protocol error.
+-   The Server deletes the Virtual Connection because of a protocol error.

 [If the Will Flag is set to 1, the Will Topic, and Will Payload fields MUST be present in the Packet]{.mark} \[MQTT-SN-3.1.4.9-3\].
 [The Will Message
 MUST be removed from the stored Session State in the Server once it has been published or the Server has received a DISCONNECT packet with a Reason